IBM-Bluemix-Docs/containers/cs_cluster.md

     {: pre}

 3. Create a pod that references the imagePullSecret.
-    1. Open your preferred editor and create a pod configuration script that is named mypod.yaml.
+    1. Create a pod configuration file that is named `mypod.yaml`.
     2. Define the pod and the imagePullSecret that you want to use to access the private {{site.data.keyword.Bluemix_notm}} registry.
 To use a private image from your private registry:

         ```